-Smoke alarms work using either ionization detectors or photoelectric detectors, while combination alarms use both for maximum security.
+Smoke alarms detect fires using sensors that trigger an alarm when smoke particles enter the device.
+Smoke alarms work using either ionization detectors, photoelectric detectors, while dual-sensor detectors use both for maximum security.

-A small piece of radioactive material ionizes (charges) the air between two plates.
-This creates a current that flows constantly.
+Ionization smoke alarms are sensitive to fast-flaming fires.
+A small piece of radioactive material ionizes (charges) the air between two plates, which creates a current that flows constantly.
 Particles that enter the device will weaken the current, while smoke will reduce it below a threshold, sounding the alarm.

 Pros